This post is also available in: French

 Selected Tours in Verona

-- Verona Card offers free and skip the line entrance to many attractions along with free ATV public transportation.
+- Verona Card offers free and skip-the-line entrance to many attractions along with free ATV public transportation.

 - Lamberti tower skip the line entry ticket to admire the city from above